Caregiving can be a full-time job, but help is available for this very important role.

 This e-booklet is designed to help you, the caregiver.
 It is filled with tips from the professional oncology social workers at CancerCare, a national nonprofit organization that has helped people with cancer and their caregivers for more than 70 years.
 Our social workers are specially trained to help people cope with the emotional and practical challenges of cancer.

 Read this e-booklet straight through, or refer to different sections as you need them.
 Some sections may not apply to your situation.
 Use this booklet in whatever way works best for you.
-Be sure to talk with your loved one often about what he or she feels would be most helpful.
+Be sure to talk with your loved one often about what they feel would be most helpful.

 The Role of the Caregiver